Dateline: Mexico City, Mexico

 There’s a better way to handle your money so that you’re keeping more of it.

-There are basically two stories you can choose from.
+There are basically two paths you could take.

-First, you can stay in the United States.
-You’re going to keep paying over $400,000 in taxes a year.
+First, you can stay in the United States and keep paying over $400,000 in taxes a year.
 Certainly, you can live in Idaho or anywhere in the world with a great standard of living for $700,000 a year, but you’re going to be spending, not saving, more of that money.

 For example, I’m not a car guy.
 I honestly feel that if I were living in the US, I would feel pressured to buy one.